nhsconnect/prm-repo-ehr-transfer-service/README.md

 1. Enter ` dojo `
 2. `./tasks _dep`

-## Start the app locally

-1. Run the message queues in docker by using `docker-compose up -d`.
-You can access the queues using the Active MQ console on: `http://localhost:8161/`

-2. In IntelliJ editor, press the green run button next to the main class `Gp2gpmessagehandlerApplication` to run the application
+To run all the checks before committing with one command
+1. Enter `dojo `
+2. `./tasks _test_all`

 ## Config

-If you need to add any new configuration items, update the `src/main/resources/application.properties` file per environment.
+If you need to add any new configuration items, update the `src/main/resources/application.properties` file per environment as well as add the environment variables in `./tasks` `configure_local_envariables`.
 Note that `test` directory has its own `application.properties` file used in the test suite.

 | Parameters          | SSM Parameter                                                             |